-- MajorVersion> is an integer that represents the major version.
-Indicates a backward-incompatible change. - <MinorVersion> is an integer that represents the minor version.
+- <MajorVersion> is an integer that represents the major version.
+Indicates a backward-incompatible change. - <minorVersion> is an integer that represents the minor version.
 Indicates a minor update.
 Redfish introduces functionality but does not remove any functionality.
-The minor version preserves compatibility with earlier minor versions
+The minor version preserves compatibility with earlier minor versions. - <Errataversion> is an integer that represents the errata version.
+Indicates a fix to the earlier version.

-Any resource that a client discovers through hyperlinks that the service root or any service root-referenced service or resource returns shall conform to the same protocol version that the service root supports.
+Any resource that a client discovers through hyperlinks that the service root or any service rootreferenced service or resource returns shall conform to the same protocol version that the service root supports.